How to invalidate CloudFront cache after WordPress changes

 }

-A first Miss from cloudfront after the invalidation is the expected sign that the edge had to fetch a fresh copy.
-If the same bad redirect, 404, or wrong asset body returns again after the invalidation is complete, the WordPress origin, generated asset, or redirect rule still needs to be fixed.
+A first Miss from cloudfront after completion means the edge fetched a fresh copy.
+If the same stale redirect, 404, or wrong asset body returns again, the WordPress origin or generated asset still needs correction.